PhotIQA: A photoacoustic image data set with image quality ratings: Background

-The state of the art is the employment of common quality measures, such as SSIM \cite{1284395} or PSNR~\cite{grohl2021deep}, which have on the other hand been shown not to be suitable~\cite{Breger:2025vp}.
+The state of the art is the employment of common quality measures, such as SSIM \cite{1284395} or PSNR~\cite{grohl2021deep}, which have on the other hand been shown { to not act accurately for many medical image cases}~\cite{Breger:2025vp}.
 Especially in PAI, with multiple possible device configurations and diverse clinical applications~\cite{parkClinicalTranslationPhotoacoustic2025}, targeted IQA measures must be developed that can accurately assess the image quality given the diagnostic parameter to be extracted from the images.
 The quality-rated data we present in this paper can be an important first step for initiating experiments that validate the suitability of employed IQA measures.
 Moreover, the provided detailed quality properties allow a comprehensive insight into task-dependent suitability.
 As these properties are transferable to other medical imaging tasks, the ratings can also be used for assessing the suitability of IQ measures beyond PA images.